News & Features

 To understand the concept of being a complex or diversified world, sub-processes of the Five Aggregates have described in the Pali contexts.

-In this context, the forming (rupa-khanda) will be the contacting of sights, sound, smell, taste, touches and memories with the physical sensors.
+the forming (rupa-khanda) will be the contacting of sights, sound, smell, taste, touches and memories with the physical sensors.

 The feeling (vedanā-khanda) refers to the pleasant, unpleasant and neutral (neither pleasant nor unpleasant) sensations that occur when our internal sense organs come into contact with external sense objects and the associated consciousness.